 The rapid progress wasn’t without excitement.
 On day two the post-driver smashed a fence post through the alkathene water pipe that feeds our troughs.
 Out of 344m of fence line, somehow this particular post managed to hit the one 25mm of ground over a water pipe.
 Nothing like being in full control of your own water supply at moments like this I thought, as the water gushed and the Forbearing Husband sprinted down to turn off the stream pump.

 On the plus side, we had been puzzling about where the water pipe and electric fence feed went after running to the end of the big woodshed and disappearing into the ground.
 Phil’s boys found both with one hit, as well as inadvertently positioning a post in just the right place for the hot wire connection.
 Fortunately, having figured out alkathene pipe repair last year when we were plagued by pump issues, I took a quick trip into Mitre 10 for parts, and we were home and hosed (pun intended).

-Now the ponies can enjoy the grassy delights of the Upper Meadow, and us humans can sleep secure in the knowledge that we won’t be woken by hoofbeats at 2am.
+Now the ponies can enjoy the grassy delights of The Meadow, and us humans can sleep secure in the knowledge that we won’t be woken by hoofbeats at 2am.
 It feels good to get another project crossed off the 2016 list.
 Our pockets are considerably lighter, but then so are our hearts.